-This homemade mayo is incredibly easy to make and comes together in absolutely no time.
+This homemade mayo is incredibly easy to make and comes together in absolutely no time thanks to the power of our immersion (stick) blender.
 Perfect as a sandwich spread or as a base for dressings (such as in this Homemade Caesar Salad Dressing), this gluten-free, keto-friendly condiment is thick, creamy, and has a wonderful zing of flavor thanks to some added in spices!

-While you can use any egg you have on hand, using a pasture-raised egg is a great way of extending the shelf life of your mayonnaise and can reduce the risk of salmonella (which is honestly minuscule to begin with but it’s still a potential benefit).
+- An egg: While you can honestly use any egg you have on hand, using a pasture-raised egg is a great way of extending the shelf life of your mayonnaise and can reduce the risk of salmonella (which is honestly minuscule to begin with especially when you factor in the next three ingredients on our list, but it’s still a potential benefit).

 Add the oil on top of it and set your immersion blender into the jug, covering the egg yolk and begin blending for 5 seconds before slowly lifting it to incorporate all the oil and other ingredients together.

 Stop blending once all ingredients form a thick and fully emulsified blend.
 Do be careful to not overblend.

 If there is a small trace of oils on the top of the mixture, you can simply use a spatula to fold and incorporate it.

 The end result is a smooth and creamy condiment that came together in just under 10-seconds.
 It doesn’t get much easier than that!

 2-minute Homemade Mayonnaise